 Meanwhile, a currency crisis occurs when the domestic currency’s purchasing power against foreign currencies falls (sharp depreciation).
 It usually happens because of speculation in the foreign exchange market.

 The central bank may fight speculation about using international reserves.
-Such intervention can be successful, or it can fail.
+Such intervention can be successful or fail.

 Failure to fight back usually occurs because of the weak credibility of the central bank.
 Foreign exchange reserves are insufficient to cope with speculative attacks.
 As a result, international reserves fell, but the exchange rate was still depreciating, leading to a currency crisis.